ochko/markdoc/README.md

 - Docs can be checked into version control like source code, and can compare changes effectively as it is all text
 - Making and updating diagrams using drawing software is slow

-It converts markdown codeblocks for diagrams using [Graphviz](http://www.graphviz.org) and [plotutils](https://www.gnu.org/software/plotutils).
+It converts markdown codeblocks for diagrams using [Graphviz](http://www.graphviz.org).
 Pseudocode to Graphviz is inspired by this [gist](https://gist.github.com/antimatter15/1841460).
 Pseudocode is converted to dot file and then Graphviz's `dot` program converts it to vector image.
-Sequence diagram uses `sequence.pic` macros from [umlgraph](http://www.umlgraph.org/doc/seq-intro.html) to convert sequence diagram code to plotutls' pic format.
-Plotutils' `pic2plot` program generates vector image from the pic.

 ## System requirements

 - Ruby 1.9.2 and up
 - Graphviz (tested with dot version 2.38.0)
-- Plotutils (tested with pic2plot 2.6)

 ### OS X

-`$ brew install graphviz plotutils`
+`$ brew install graphviz`

 ### Linux (deb)

-`$ apt-get install graphviz plotutils`
+`$ apt-get install graphviz`

 ## Installing